MohamedMesto/love-your-body2/readme.md

 - A user should be able to easily and intuitively navigate the site
 - A user should be able to identify the content of each page easily
 - A user should be able to easily learn more about fasting
-- A user should feel comfortable contacting the business for more information or to book an event or visit the clinic
+- A user should feel comfortable Join using the business for more information or to book an event or visit the clinic

 ## Site Aims
 - To increase the user's awareness of how to live a healthy life with a lifestyle that does not require money, but rather requires will
 - Explain and share and fasting rules and benefits
-- To provide the user with all the information needed to contact the clinic to book an medical consultation appointment
+- To provide the user with all the information needed to Join us the clinic to book an medical consultation appointment
-- To offer a clear method to contact the fasting compunity
+- To offer a clear method to Join us the fasting compunity
 - To improve the sociaty quality in a warm, friendly and inviting manner
 - To showcase a visual compilation of completed fasting projects
 - To deliver a starting guide to the cost of services